 Hell, you can even clearly make out the shadows of children swinging on the swings, for Christ’s sake.
 If you’re a denier, how do you even begin to explain this?
 Did Google fake their satellite images for this day?
 Did Newtown find out they were taking satellite photos and send dozens and dozens of child actors to the school to use the playground?
 There is absolutely no one in their right mind that would say that this looks like an abandoned school.
 It’s lunacy.

-Fast forward a bit and look at the satellite photo taken of Chalk Hill on September 19th, 2013, towards the very beginning of the 2013-2014 school year:
+Now fast forward a bit and look at the following satellite photo of Chalk Hill taken on September 19th, 2013, towards the very beginning of the 2013-2014 school year, and over eight months after Sandy Hook’s students moved in:

 That’s quite a difference.
 Now it actually looks like a school.
 There are soccer fields where there were none, a small parking area has been replaced with a playground, crosswalks and four square have been added to the parking lot, etc. You can even see children scattered all over the place.